Or, “How I made an orchestral sample library in my free time for under $10,000”

 The NT1 is an updated variant with an overall more balanced sound which most people will find more preferable.
 Overall you won’t find comparable performing mics until about $1,000 so it’s a big jump to the next tier.

 There are a seemingly wide range of other tempting budget LDC offerings now, but you should be weary of these for sampling.
 Warm Audio makes some great budget “spin-offs” of popular vintage mics; not quite true to their originals, but still very respectable.
-Their WA-47jr is by far one of the most affordable yet best sounding “dark” LDC’s you can find.
 However, their mics are all fairly high self-noise, making them a slightly harder sell for sampling.
 The WA14 for example has such a poor noise spec that they didn’t publish it for years, and I can tell you first hand… it’s not fun when sampling quiet things.

-It is worth trying out a range of mics, to explore your options, but in general, I would stay away from vintage mics (which are generally noisy and tend to have poor protection from RF and EMF).
-It can be very tempting to use the vintage 414 EB’s or original U87’s or some old mysterious tube mics in the studio as room mics, but when you get home and have to clean up the mess of noise they create, it’s a lot less fun.
+It is worth trying out a range of mics, to explore your options, but in general, I would stay away from actual vintage mics, which are generally noisy and tend to have poor protection from RF and EMF.
+It can be very tempting to use the vintage 414 EB’s or original U67’s or some old mysterious tube mics in the studio as room mics, but when you get home and have to clean up the mess of noise they create, it’s a lot less fun.

 Ehrlund also make the very fine EHR-M1, of similar size and capabilities to the Gefell and Neumann models but a response far into ultrasonic range if you need SDC-like extension with LDC-level noise floor.
 Milab also make some impressive mics around this range as well, such as the DC-196.

 At the high end, the Neumann TLM170R is one of the very best options- a neutral, easy sound, multiple patterns, reliable performance, and a fairly compact size.
 It is much better suited in response and noise performance towards instrument sampling than, for example, the famous U87 or even U67.
-The U89 is also a great choice as it uses the same capsule as the TLM170.
+The U89 is also a great choice as it uses the same capsule as the TLM170, but is edging towards the noisier side of things.
 Also highly performing are the Microtech Gefell UM930, UMT800, Audio Technica AT5047, and the Pearl ELM family (ELM-A, -B, -C, and -T).

 If tube mics are available, clones or originals of the Telefunken ELA M 251 and Neumann M49 are generally the best choices for instrumental recording.
 However, these mics should not be used too far from the source or at least, not on very quiet sources, as their noise performance, even modernized variants, is often on the edge of acceptable.